matth-adenyo/e-com_RS/README.md

 - What proportion of user journeys follow the path from 'view' to 'addtocart' to 'transaction' events?
 - What proportion of views result in add-to-cart actions, and what proportion of add-to-carts result in transactions?
 - Which product categories have the highest conversion rates from views to transactions?
-- Are there specific times or days when certain categories or products are more likely to be added to the cart or purchased?
 - Which type of recommendation system can effectively work for this dataset?
 - What characteristics define abnormal user behavior in this dataset?
 - How accurately can the algorithm use view data to predict item properties for add-to-cart events?